jeffoconnorau/AGMPowerCLI/README.md

 # AGMPowerCLI
 A Powershell module that allows PowerShell users to issue API calls to an Actifio Global Manager or a Google Cloud Backup and DR Management Console
-This module is intended to deliver the following:

-* Allow the user to create and remove sessions so that API commands can be issued
-* Issue commands to API end points

-There is a partner module:  AGMPowerLib found here:  https://github.com/Actifio/AGMPowerLib The AGMPowerLib module contains what we call composite functions, these being complex combination of API endpoints.
-We chose to separate the two modules (a module for end points versus a module for composite functions), to make it easier to differentiate if you are working with a single end-point or working with a composite collection of endpoints.

-Our intention is that you should install both modules.

 ### Table of Contents
 **[Usage](#usage)**<br>